Contact

 Agriculture has a significant role in food security and soil carbon sequestration.
 In addition, increased production of biogas and solar power in conjunction with agriculture contributes to the enhanced availability of renewable energy.

-• Agriculture in Finland comprises about 2% of Finland’s GDP
+• Agriculture in Finland comprises about 3% of Finland’s energy consumption

 • Finland has the highest share of population living in rural areas in EU